Skip to main content

 @Transactional()

-async publishAllPosts(userId: string): Promise<User> {
+async removeTagFromUser(userId: string, tagId: string): Promise<User> {

 const user = await this.userRepository.findById(userId);